 Courses are designed to give students a framework in linguistics applied to second language education.
 This minor is for undergraduate students not pursuing a general education degree.
 The program provides students with the skills, methods, strategies and practicum experience for working with English language learners.

-ENRICH YOUR CAREER WITH YOUR DEGREE IN ENGLISH LITERATURE AT UW-STEVENS POINT We believe that studying and responding to literature plays a crucial role in a liberal arts education that…
+ENRICH YOUR CAREER WITH YOUR DEGREE IN ENGLISH LITERATURE AT UW-STEVENS POINT Studying and responding to literature plays a crucial role in a liberal arts education that enables students to…

 The University of Wisconsin-Stevens Point offers you a strong liberal arts education in language and literature, which fosters communication, critical reading and critical thinking skills.
 Our English minor consists of…